 Also, certain Orange Drop materials can be harmful if mixed.
 This means they can’t be put out together in a curbside box or bin.

-Collection Sites: You can drop off the eight materials in the Orange Drop Program at collection sites that are owned and operated by municipalities.
+Collection Sites: You can drop off the five materials in the Orange Drop Program at collection sites that are owned and operated by municipalities.
 Collection sites may also be operated by commercial and retail operators that have been approved by Stewardship Ontario through a stringent vendor selection and approval process.

 Transporters: These companies transfer Orange Drop (MHSW) materials from collection to processing sites.
 They must be approved by Stewardship Ontario through a stringent transporter selection and approval process.